nkoep/nkoep.net/posts/decision-tree-regressor.md

 ```

 As we can see, for the random state we picked to split the dataset, our naive
-implementation performs slightly better than Scikit-learn's version.
+implementation performs slightly better than scikit-learn's version.
 Due to our naive and unoptimized implementation, training and prediction take
-orders of magnitude longer than Scikit-learn's efficient
+orders of magnitude longer than scikit-learn's efficient
 [Cython](https://cython.org/) implementation though.
 I also want to point out that while we're training both models to optimize for
 lowest MSE, we're scoring performance on the test set in terms of *mean